 This is a problem because the lead can end up in the yolks of the eggs and can cause a very real threat to the children who eat them.
-Here’s a link to a page of my site that has links to referenced studies discussing the impact of lead paint consumption by chickens:

 What to do if you have a pre-1978 home and backyard chickens:

 - get your eggs tested for lead (if you cannot find a lab that will test your eggs for lead in your area, please e-mail me and I will find you one: email@example.com)